 The Center for Endourology and Stone Disease is located within the Glickman Urological & Kidney Institute.
 Through a multidisciplinary approach, urologists and nephrologists explore medical and surgical treatment options to ensure the most successful possible outcome for each patient.
 Our program is the busiest in the United States, performing more than 1,000 kidney stone surgeries each year.

 Experienced urologists and nephrologists investigate the causes of kidney stone formation through 24-hour urine analyses and blood tests.
-Based upon the results, patients receive dietary recommendations.
+Based upon the results, patients receive dietary, life style modification and medication recommendations according to their results, type of kidney stone and other associated medical issues.

 What We Treat